Betaboltz: a Monte-Carlo simulation tool for gas scattering processes: Installation and Usage

-In this section we will briefly present some useful information about the installation and the usage of the framework we developed.
-At the beginning, we need to install is \texttt{ZCross}.
+In this section, we will briefly present some helpful information about the installation and the usage of the framework we developed.
+First, we need to install \texttt{ZCross}.
 We can get it via its public repository:

-Then we need to download the cross section database of interests.
-It is possible to download the cross-section of interest from LXCat \cite{pitchford2017lxcat} and use our online converter to transform into our XML format.
-We recommend saving into a personal directory and to define an environment variable pointing there:
+Then we need to download the cross-section databases of interests.
+It is possible to download them from the LXCat download page \cite{lxcat2021offline}.
+We recommend saving into a personal directory and setting an environment variable pointing there:

-Finally, it is possible to test the correct \texttt{ZCross} installation:
+Finally, it is possible to test the \texttt{ZCross} installation: